Looking for support for your finance function? Book a time with an expert.

 Benefits of Lower Leverage:

-• Greater financial stability during economic uncertainty
+• More financial stability under economic uncertainty

-• Enhanced cash flow management flexibility
+• Increased adaptability in cash flow management

 Trade-offs of Lower Leverage: